jm4853/gptcli/README.md

 ## Usage
 There are two primary input types, the default chat/prompt input and the menu.
 When you first launch the program, the default system prompt will be printed.
-From there you can either send a message to to openai, or open the menu.
+From there you can either send a message to openai, or open the menu.

 ### Sending Messages
-In order to conclude a message, you must enter `END_OF_MESSAGE` (by default `@`) on a line by itself.
+In order to conclude a message, you must enter the `END_OF_MESSAGE` character (by default `@`) on a line by itself.
 For example:
 ```
 User:
 -----